 New students or returning students who have not previously worked for the university will need to sign up for payroll in the Human Resources Office, 3810 Beardshear Hall.
 While in Beardshear, make sure you stop by Student Insurance (Rm 0570) to sign up for benefits.
 Please note that students on assistantships must have a signed Letter of Intent (LOI) on file with the ME graduate programs office before the start of semester.
 Your first paycheck for your assistantship or fellowship can be between two weeks to a month after you arrive due to procedural delays.
 Please plan for finances accordingly.
-You are able to sign up for an email account online through AccessPlus or can stop by the Solutions Center in 195 Durham Center.
+You are able to set up your net-ID and email account through the Acropolis page (http://asw.iastate.edu).